 Only one group member is required to submit the project per team.
-The code used to generate the visualizations and a single PDF file containing all the visualizations should be submitted to Moodle at the aforementioned date and time in a .zip archive.
-Use your team name for the name of the file (replacing any spaces with underscores).
-The report should be submitted as a single PDF file to Moodle at the aformentioned date and time.
-Again, use your team name for the name of the file.
+Submit the code used to generate the visualizations and a single PDF file containing all the visualizations to Moodle at the aforementioned date and time in a .zip archive.
+Give your .zip file a name in the format Lastname1Firstname1\Lastname2Firstname2\Lastname3Firstname3.zip with the names of all group members (and analogously for a 2-person team).
+The report should be submitted as a single PDF file to Moodle at the aforementioned date and time.
+Use the same naming convention for your PDF file (i.e. Lastname1Firstname1\Lastname2Firstname2\Lastname3Firstname3.pdf).